Debt Repayment Strategies: Snowball, Avalanche, and What Works for You

 Show Notes

-You can't buy a rental property when $600/month is going to credit card minimums.
-That's $600 that should be building your down payment fund — and lenders see it the same way.
-Your debt-to-income ratio is the first number an underwriter checks, and high-interest consumer debt is the fastest way to blow that number up.
+You can't buy a rental property when $600/month goes to credit card minimums.
+That's $600 that should be building your down payment — and lenders see it the same way.
+Your debt-to-income ratio is the first number an underwriter checks, and high-interest consumer debt is the fastest way to blow it up.

-So before we talk cap rates and cash flow, we need to talk about clearing the deck.
-And there are three proven ways to do it.
+Before we talk cap rates and cash flow, we need to talk about clearing the deck.
+Three proven ways to do it.

 The Debt Snowball: Quick Wins Build Momentum

-The math isn't perfect.
-You'll pay more interest over time because you're ignoring rates.
-But here's the thing — the method is designed for humans, not spreadsheets.
-When you see that first $400 balance disappear in six weeks, something clicks.
+The math isn't perfect — you'll pay more interest over time because you're ignoring rates.
+But when you see that first $400 balance disappear in six weeks, something clicks.
 You believe the plan works.
-And belief is what keeps you writing those extra checks at 11 PM when Netflix is calling.
+That belief keeps you going when the grind gets real.

 The Debt Avalanche: Maximum Interest Savings

-Same setup.
-List all debts.
-But this time, rank them by interest rate — highest to lowest.
+Same setup — list all debts — but rank them by interest rate, highest to lowest.
 Attack the highest-rate debt first while making minimums on everything else.

 The Hybrid: Real-World Compromise